go-zoo/bone/README.md

 - BenchmarkGorillaPatMux   1000000              1889 ns/op
 ```

- These test are just for fun, all these router are great and really efficient.
+ These tests are just for fun, all these routers are great and efficient.
- Bone do not pretend to be the fastest router for every job.
+ Bone isn't the fastest router for every job.

 ## Example